Search for a topic below, or jump to a section. Click any question to expand the answer.

 • Browse & search all your marks on an interactive map

-• Export GPX with device-specific profiles (Garmin, Navico SD Card, Simrad / C-MAP App, Universal)
+• Export GPX with device-specific profiles (Garmin, Navico SD Card, Simrad / C-MAP App, Generic GPX)

 • Share directly to chartplotter companion apps like ActiveCaptain and Simrad App via the iOS share sheet